jairusjoer/jairusjoer/readme.md

 # Hello there ✌️

-### I am a Designer and Developer from Germany, focused on crafting unified and clear Design Languages for rich, beautiful Products.
+### I am a designer and developer from Germany.
+Focused on creating consistent and clear design languages for rich, beautiful products.

-Junior Frontend Developer at neuwaerts, Co-Founder of XVI CHAPEL, Marketing Manager at World of Bass and Freelance Designer – In the past Decade I had the Delight to experience many Facettes of the Design Industry.
+Full Stack Developer at neuwaerts, Co-Founder of XVI CHAPEL, Marketing Manager at World of Bass and Freelance Designer & Developer - over the past decade I have had the delight of experiencing many facets of the design industry.

-Today, I am working at neuwaerts, helping Clients design, develop and launch their Products.
+Today I'm working at neuwaerts, helping clients to design, develop and launch their products.
+In my spare time I contribute to aggregata.de and freelance for selected clients.

 <!--
 - 🔭 I’m currently working on ...